ethereum/pm/AllCoreDevs-Meetings/Meeting 134.md

 **Tim Beiko**: Yeah thanks for sharing with others.
 I don't find teams, I think those were all the ones that kind of had issues on kiln specifically but did I miss anyone.
 Okay, I guess, not.
 So I guess so in terms of next steps from here, obviously I think it's clear to everyone that we need more testing infrastructure and things like running a shadow forks of gorli and running through the transition.
 A couple more times and I think in terms of like you know rushing to merge or not, the timelines and we probably have another month or so before we need to make a call about whether we want to move the test nets or whether  we're not ready for it up, and so I feel like that the next step is probably to spend obviously, the next two weeks, and then possibly next four weeks and improving the testing infrastructure, finding these issues and you know growing confidence in our  implementations and then we can probably make a call about you know, do we feel comfortable moving this through the test nets or not and if not, then I think at that point it's like we we might have to discuss potentially pushing back difficulty bomb and  I do think we probably still have like one month basically until we have to make that call and a high level, I think that the bomb is going to start begin.

- You know, early June around mid June June and July, we would probably have like 14-15 second block times, which is high, but not manageable and late July early August, assuming like things are the same, you probably are lucky he had like 17 or more and that's supposed to be.
+ You know, early June around mid June June and July, we would probably have like 14-15 second block times, which is high, but not unmanageable and late July early August, assuming like things are the same, you probably are lucky he had like 17 or more and that's supposed to be.
 You know much greater delays and just considering the time it takes to generally go from the Test net  to the main net..
 Yeah I think we basically have like about a month, where we can kind of grow our confidence in these implementations and then have to make a call and yeah I think you know, the more iteration cycles, we get a test of Shadow forking in that period the better.

 **Marius Van Der Wijden (M)**: So one like one thing that I'm thinking about is like I don't think we like, I think we uncover a lot of facts.
 But we don't like that we don't really notice them.
 We don't really recognize them so like there was this sync aggregate attestation thingy whatever were like that was like at like 60% or something and then after two weeks  someone decided to look into it and it turned out that nethermind was.
 Prysm was just not sending something and I think that is like that is a bigger issue like I think with what we do trigger a lot of bugs and I'm pretty sure that we trigger the prysm.
 The prysm base fee is encoding back at least five times already, but we work, but we never recognized it as such, so I think we should spend more time building infrastructure to recognize these bugs and I would really urge all the client teams that if they see something funny on or something interesting on all of the on a test net or whatever, then they should reach out to the clients that they think are affected and then really look into it, instead of just saying Okay, there was there was pretty funny but if I restart my client and it's a way so it's like a non issue, and I think we do that way too often.